-Clients who seek to work with me often don’t fit into the popular narrative: Man and women fall in love, they procreate (and have amazing sex all the time) and live happily ever after.
-Unfortunately this binaried narrative troubles many of my clients (including myself) and the consequences for not fitting in can be overwhelming.
-If you experience challenges in relation to your gender, sexuality or relationship/s, counselling (in particular, the gestalt approach) can help to figure things out.
-I am affirmative and nonjudgmental towards you and what you bring to therapy.
+Traditionally in my one-to-one therapy, clients who sought to work with me often felt as if they didn’t fit into the popular narrative: Man and women fall in love, they procreate (and have amazing sex all the time) and live happily ever after.
+Unfortunately this binaried narrative troubles many of my clients and the consequences for not fitting in can be overwhelming.

 I am very familiar with clients who are in relationships that are considered “different”.
 This can be interracial/intercultural relationships where one partner might struggle with a history of oppression stemming from feeling different and the other may not understand the challenges of minority stress.
 Or same sex couples who are dealing with everyday challenges around building a family and being themselves.
 Or couples that are exploring consensual non-monogamy/polyamory and are struggling with readiness and feelings of safety in their relationship.

 One of the core challenges in intimate relationships is how we communicate with each other.
 Counselling can help with translating what one person might want to say, but can’t express it in a way that the other person hears it.
 An independent third can sometimes facilitate meaningful contact which then can help to improve relationship quality.

 Benefits and Limitations